Pro-Palestinian protesters arrested after occupying U of M building

 The organization said in a social media post soon after that students were occupying the building to demand the University of Minnesota divest from Israel and weapons manufacturers, among other asks.

-U police were in the area soon after the occupation began.
-Students for a Democratic Society posted that students were arrested and taken to the Hennepin County Jail.
+University police were in the area soon after the occupation began, and the university said those officers — with support from the Hennepin County Sheriff’s Office — entered the building at about 5:40 p.m.
+Students for a Democratic Society said that U students and alumni were among the 11 people arrested and taken to the Hennepin County Jail.

 In 1969, Black students occupied Morrill Hall for 24 hours as part of the Civil Rights Movement.
 The occupation spurred the creation of the U’s Department of African-American and African Studies.